CoralWombat/card-generator-website/README.md

 # Forge of Cards

 ## Setting Up Local Environment
-To set up your local environment you need to do the following steps:
+To set up your local environment, you need to do the following steps:
 1. Clone the repository
 2. In the root folder, run `npm run install`
 3. To run the localserver, run `npm run serve`